Counting methods

 20 | jiggot (twenty = score) | ugain (iggen) |

-You can read a LOT more about counting methods from various areas of Britain at:
+You should be able to find a LOT more about counting methods from various areas of Britain online, but all the links I had originally put on here are now dead.

-The Lakeland Dialect Society's Te deu wid sheep by Ted Relph lists versions of 1-5 and 6-10 recorded from various Lakeland dales. [takes you out of Museum: use Back button to return]
+The Lakeland Dialect Society's Te deu wid sheep by Ted Relph listed versions of 1-5 and 6-10 recorded from various Lakeland dales.